 Advanced placement credit in Computer Science can be earned by passing the College Board examination with a score of "4" or above.
 Students receiving a score of "4" or "5" on the AP computer science exam will receive 1/3 unit of advanced placement credit CS 1000.
 Students receiving a score of "4" or "5" on the AB computer science exam will receive 2/3 unit of advanced placement credit (and are encouraged to take CS 1102 instead of CS 1101 in Term A).
 CS 1000 credits replace no specific course but will be recorded on the transcript as credit without an assigned grade and may count as credit towards the applicable WPI distribution requirement.

 CS 1101.
 Introduction to Program Design.
-A Term
+A term and C term

-CS 110X.
+CS 1004.
 Introduction to Programming for Non-Majors.
-C term
+A term and C term